Thumbnail drawings are a terrific shortcut to rapidly improving your drawings skills and confidence.

 On the other hand, if I have some reference material all ready to go, it only takes a couple of minutes to do a thumbnail drawing and I'm finished.

-So, gather together some books and even use junk mail to keep next to your sketchpad so that everything is handy.
-Whenever I see something I really want to draw, I place it in the pile because items of interest are an incentive to start the project as soon as possible.
-For anything that's in a book, I use a bookmark or sticky post it notes.
+Whenever I see something I really want to draw, I place it in a folder because items of interest are an incentive to start the project as soon as possible.

 Avoid drawing things that don't appeal to you.
 Drawing is all about pleasure - it is what you want to do.